 Material Requirements Planning

 Additionally, this type of software enables users to easily track customer orders and quotes.
-Users can see invoices sent out to customers as well as billing information already received.
-Tracking orders gives users a better understanding of the delivery timeline and the issues that may occur and cause delay.
+Users can see invoices sent out to customers as well as billing information that’s already been received.
+Tracking orders gives users a better understanding of the delivery timeline and the issues that may occur and cause delays.
 This is an especially important tool to have, as 84 percent of consumers trust online reviews as much as they trust a friend.
 In today’s online world, customer satisfaction needs to be a top priority.

 Typically, buyers choose on-premise because they believe it to be more secure.
 While implementing a system on your own servers provides you with more control, it doesn’t necessarily mean more security.
-Today’s cloud-based systems are very secure and can be harder for hackers to exploit, since they cannot test their attacks on a private server.
+Today’s cloud-based systems are very secure and can be harder for hackers to exploit because they cannot test their attacks on a private server.
 But the needs of every company are different, and only you know what’s truly needed.

-But if you’re not ready to look at vendors just yet, we also provide a customizable requirements template.
+If you’re not ready to look at vendors just yet, we also provide a customizable requirements template.
 Use it to gather all the requirements your business needs, then invite stakeholders to edit as necessary.